GautamDeepak/GEARS/Intro_RS_Prac01.md

 ![Figure 3.
 Clear script](Prac1/clearscript.png)

-3. Search for “elevation” and click on the SRTM Digital Elevation Data 30m result to show the dataset description.
+3. Search for “elevation” and click on the "NASA SRTM Digital Elevation 30m" result to show the dataset description.

 ![Figure 4.
 Search for elevation data](Prac1/searchelevation.png)